rollup/rollup-plugin-node-resolve/README.md

       // outside this path will be mark has external
       jail: '/my/jail/path', // Default: '/'

+      // If true, inspect resolved files to check that they are
+      // ES2015 modules
+      modulesOnly: true, // Default: false

       // Any additional options that should be passed through
       // to node-resolve
       customResolveOptions: {